CM Grieved Over Loss Of Lives In Traffic Accident - UrduPoint

 CM Grieved Over Loss Of Lives In Traffic Accident

-LAHORE, (UrduPoint / Pakistan Point News - 26th Jun, 2024) Punjab Chief Minister Maryam Nawaz Sharif has expressed a profound grief over the death of four people in a traffic accident near Rajanpur.
+LAHORE, (UrduPoint / Pakistan Point News - 3rd Jul, 2024) Punjab Chief Minister Maryam Nawaz Sharif expressed a deep sense of sorrow and grief over loss of precious human lives in a collision between a van and a truck near Bhakkar.

-The chief minister offered sincere condolences and expressed her heartfelt sympathies with the bereaved families.
+The chief minister offered sincere condolences and expressed her heartfelt sympathy with the bereaved family.

-CM Maryam Nawaz directed the authorities concerned to provide best medical treatment to the injured.
+The CM directed the authorities concerned to provide the best medical treatment facilities to the injured.

 Recent Stories